-Exercise during your period: 3 extra tips for a pleasant experience
+Exercise during your period: How to have a pleasant experience

-Feeling self-conscious because of the period product you’re using can often stop you from doing what you want to do during your period.
+Have you ever thought about the fact that it might be the period product you’re using that's stopping you from doing what you want to do during your period?

 You can’t go full power every day of the month.
 Your menstrual cycle simply won’t let you.
 But that doesn’t mean that you’re missing out or have to suffer from it.
 Much rather use the different phases for different activities.